Local mail issues,

 Bernera Island.

-Part of an inperforate sheet containing two values.
+Part of an imperforate sheet containing two values.
 Despite the label 'Goniatite', the sutures on the depicted ammonite clearly show it to belong to the Ceratitidae.

 Easdale Island sheet